 Asian shares rise despite Trump's latest talk on tariffs

-SINGAPORE (AP) — Asian markets clocked more gains Tuesday ahead of a meeting between the U.S. and China at the Group of 20 summit this week, despite President Donald Trump's comments that it's "highly unlikely" he'll hold off on raising tariffs as Beijing requested.
+SINGAPORE (AP) — Asian markets were mostly higher on Tuesday ahead of a meeting between the U.S. and China at the Group of 20 summit this week, despite President Donald Trump's comments that it's "highly unlikely" he'll hold off on raising tariffs as Beijing requested.

 WALL STREET: Technology and retail companies led a recovery of U.S. stocks, which suffered big losses last week.
 Monday marked the first full trading day of the holiday shopping season.
 Amazon surged 5 percent and Nike gained 1.7 percent.
 The S&P 500 index closed 1.6 percent higher at 2,673.45.
 The Dow Jones Industrial Average rose 1.5 percent to 24,640.24 and the Nasdaq composite jumped 2.1 percent to 7,081.85.
 The Russell 2000 index of smaller-company stocks added 1.2 percent to 1,505.96.